We believe that data should be the property of the end-users.

 We believe that data should be the property of the end-users.
 This seeming simple tenet has several consequences and upsides for our users:

-- Everything is opt-in.
-People have to decide which data they share and with whom.
-This step gives agency, and responsibility, to the end-users.
+- End-users decide what to share.
+By being opted-out by default, people are empowered to decide which data they share and with whom.
+This opt-in step gives agency, and responsibility, to the end-users.
 It is also a way to make sure we avoid any data being shared without consent.

 - We do not sell personal data.
 Or trade, or exchange.
 In other words, end-users will not be pitched products based on their profiles from companies they have no relationship with or have requested information from.